dh3968mlq/historicaldate/README.md

 All dates (AD and BC) are given values of *ordinal_early*, *ordinal_mid* and *ordinal_late*.
 These represent the earliest possible, midpoint and latest possible ordinals (int) corresponding to the date specified.

 These are usual Python date ordinals (int) for AD dates as created by *datetime.date.toordinal()*, extended backwards in time to non-positive numbers for BC dates assuming that 1BC, 5BC etc. are leap years.
-See below for how the few days difference between the Julian and Gregorian calendars is treated.
+See above for how the few days difference between the Julian and Gregorian calendars is treated.

 AD dates are also given values of *early*, *mid* and *late*, which are the equivalent Python dates (*datetime.date* objects).